 IFOW and Your Information

-The Institute for the Future of Work (IFOW) is an independent charity with a mission to shape a future in which work is better and fairer.
-We seek out the most pressing challenges - and seize opportunities - to (i) advance education into changes to the world of work and (ii) prevent and relieve in-work poverty through the Fourth Industrial Revolution (‘4IR’).
+The Institute for the Future of Work (IFOW) is an independent research and development institute shaping a fairer future through better work.
+We work to (i) advance education into changes to the world of work (ii) prevent and relieve in-work poverty through the Fourth Industrial Revolution (‘4IR’) and (iii) promote equality at work.
 Our organisation has grown out of the Future of Work Commission.

 If you want to make a request or have any questions, you can contact us at: